truenas/middleware/docs/userguide/index.rst

  Starting openvpn.
  /usr/local/etc/rc.d/openvpn: WARNING: failed to start openvpn

-Run **tail /var/log/messages** to see if any error messages hint at the problem.
+Run :command:`tail /var/log/messages` to see if any error messages hint at the problem.
 Most startup failures are related to a mis-configuration: either a typo or a missing option in a configuration file.

 Once you have verified that the service starts and is working as intended, add a line to */etc/rc.conf* to ensure that the service automatically starts whenever the jail is started.
 The line to start a service always ends in *enable="YES"* and typically starts with the name of the software.
 For example, this